bldl/array-grouping-impl-tutorial/Modules/Module 1/Module1.md

 # **1.0** Onboarding and Getting to Know the Tools

-Intro to module

-Wouldn't this be better on The intro module?
-Module 0
-TBW: we are reimplementing an existing feature .........
+This module will focus on downloading the mozilla environment, setting up SpiderMonkey for development and introducing most tools used during development.

 # **1.1** Installation of Mozilla unified and other required tools

 In this module we will be installing, building and testing SpiderMonkey.

 The exact steps in the installation process depend on the operating system.
 Before starting the installation.
-It is recomended to open a termnial and navigating the prefered location for the `mozilla_unified` folder to be stored in the future.
+It is recommended to open a terminal and navigating the preferred location for the `mozilla_unified` folder to be stored in the future.

 We refer the reader to specific instructions as follows: